olddonkey/DayTimeCalculator/README.md

 # DayTimeCalculator
 </p>
-> There are some known with algorithm, I will fix it today

 A small library to calculate sun rise and sun set time.
-Provide latitude and longitude, return an UTC Date that's day's sun rise or sun set time
+Provide latitude and longitude, return an UTC Date that's day's sun rise or sun set time.
+The time zone used during calculation is system time zone.
+This can avoid a lot of problems.

 ## Features